The History of Jenolan Caves

 Jenolan Caves has an enthusiastic historical society (Jenolan Caves Historical & Preservation Society).
 See their informative website.

 Jenolan Caves were known to the local Aboriginal population for many thousands of years as Binoomea, "Dark places".
+To find out what we know about the Aboriginal history of Jenolan Caves, see our Aboriginal Culture section.

 European involvement in the area began in 1838, with the first recorded discovery by a local pastoralist, James Whalan.
 However, according to legend, Whalan was not the first European to set eyes on the caves.
 That honour goes to James McKeown, an ex-convict and possibly an outlaw, reputed to have been using the caves as a hideout.